gdetor/rescience-c.github.io/03-edit.md

 ### Successful replications

-Most articles in Re**Science** reports successful replication of the results (figures, tables, ...) of previously published research work.
+Most articles in ReScience C report a successful replication of the results (figures, tables, ...) of previously published research work.
 A full replication covers all the results of the original work, whereas a partial replication covers only a subset of the results.